Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 ### Setup

-To setup the environment, you may use the requirements.txt below (We use python 3.10):
+To setup the environment, you may use the commands below:
 ```
 git clone https://github.com/Singla17/dynamic-alignment-optimization.git
 cd dynamic-alignment-optimization